AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ````

 Here the error message tells us to create a method called 'prompt'.
-But let's start at the beginning.

 >----- Here is how I would explain TDD with more details to someone new to coding. -----

-To be implemented correctly, the TDD has a process that is summarised in 3 steps: first, it is called RED, the test fails, second, GREEN, the test passes, third, REFACTOR, the code is improved.
-This is the basics.
+The TDD process has 3 steps: first, it is called RED, the test fails, second, GREEN, the test passes, third, REFACTOR, the code is improved.

-Our challenge starts by defining a test from a requirement or a user story.
+Our challenge starts by defining the first failing test from a requirement or a user story.
 A user story is usually framed this way:

 ````user story
 User story